 Many modern central limit theorems allow for precisely this type of asymptotic independence.
 The formal assumption we must impose in order to apply a central limit theorem is that the sequences must be α -mixing for each $i \in \mathcal{N}$.
-A formal definition of α -mixing for sequences is given in Supplemental Appendix A.3.
+This concept, also referred to as "strong mixing" or "weak dependence," was introduced to the spatial literature in Lee and Li (2013).
+A formal definition of α -mixing for sequences is given below.
 The concept requires that all events defined on arbitrary subsets of an α -mixing sequence approach independence as the "distance" between the subsets increases, where distance is reflected in the index of the sets.
 This concept is often used in the analysis of time series, where the index reflects the timing of the observation and imposes a natural concept of the distance between elements of the sequence.